Mrdevshakya/AlphaDates/README.md

-# AFNNY - Dating App
+# AFNNY - Modern Dating App

-AFNNY is a modern dating application built with React Native and Expo, designed to help users find meaningful connections through a beautiful and intuitive interface.
+AFNNY is a sophisticated dating application built with React Native and Expo, designed to help users find meaningful connections through a beautiful and intuitive interface.
 The app features a dark-themed UI with modern design elements and real-time capabilities.

-## Key Features
+## 🌟 Key Features

 ### Authentication & Security
 - Secure email and username-based authentication